William Osler: Career

 Following post-graduate training under Rudolf Virchow in Germany, Osler returned to the McGill University Faculty of Medicine as a professor in 1874.
-There, he created the first formal journal club.
-During this time, he also showed interest in comparative pathology and is considered the first to teach veterinary pathology in North America as part of a broad understanding of disease pathogenesis.
+There he created the first formal journal club, showed interest in comparative pathology, and is considered the first to have taught veterinary pathology in North America as part of a broad understanding of disease pathogenesis.
 In 1884, he was appointed Chair of Clinical Medicine at the University of Pennsylvania in Philadelphia and in 1885, was one of the seven founding members of the Association of American Physicians, a society dedicated to "the advancement of scientific and practical medicine."
-When he left Philadelphia in 1889, his farewell address, "Aequanimitas", was on the imperturbability (calm amid storm) and equanimity (moderated emotion, tolerance) necessary for physicians.
+When he left Philadelphia in 1889, his farewell address, "Aequanimitas", was about the imperturbability (calm amid storm) and equanimity (moderated emotion, tolerance) necessary for physicians.

-In 1889, he accepted the position as the first Physician-in-Chief of the new Johns Hopkins Hospital in Baltimore, Maryland.
-Shortly afterwards, in 1893, Osler was instrumental in the creation of the Johns Hopkins School of Medicine and became one of the school's first professors of medicine.
-Osler quickly increased his reputation as a clinician, humanitarian, and teacher.
-He presided over a rapidly expanding domain.
-In the hospital's first year of operation, when it had 220 beds, 788 patients were seen for a total of over 15,000 days of treatment.
+In 1889, he became the first Physician-in-Chief of the new Johns Hopkins Hospital in Baltimore, Maryland.
+In 1893, Osler was instrumental in creating the Johns Hopkins School of Medicine and became one of the school's first professors of medicine.
+Osler quickly enhanced his reputation as a clinician, humanitarian, and teacher.
+He presided over the rapidly expanding hospital's first year of operation, when it had 220 beds and 788 patients were seen for a total of over 15,000 days of treatment.
 Sixteen years later, when Osler left for Oxford, over 4,200 patients were seen for a total of nearly 110,000 days of treatment.

 In 1905, he was appointed to the Regius Professor of Medicine at Oxford, which he held until his death.
 He was also a Student (fellow) of Christ Church, Oxford.

 In the UK, he initiated the founding in 1907 of the Association of Physicians and was founding Senior Editor of its publication the Quarterly Journal of Medicine until his death.

-In 1911, he initiated the Postgraduate Medical Association, of which he was the first President.
-In the same year, Osler was named a baronet in the Coronation Honours List for his contributions to the field of medicine.
+In 1911, he founded the Postgraduate Medical Association and was its first President.
+The same year, Osler was named a baronet in the Coronation Honours List for his contributions to the field of medicine.